 With this plan, I could certainly still find a way to eat my favorite gluten-free cakes, cookies, biscotti, and the like, but just much less in one sitting.
 I'm certainly glad the cakes freeze nicely, as I have learned to cut them up and freeze pieces for future days.
 Desserts are nearly all bound to be high-carbohydrate items, so moderation is always recommended, whether you are on a CR diet or not, since it is just better for you overall.
 So, do what you must to keep your eating under control.

-This compound present in grapes, peanuts, and a few other fruits and veggies, has shown great promise in laboratory studies in controlling insulin and blood sugar levels.
-In fact, it essentially provides the benefits of CR (calorie restriction) in normal higher caloric diets.
+provides the benefits of CR (calorie restriction) in normal higher caloric diets.
 At least one pharmaceutical firm, Sirtris Pharmaceuticals, is currently in clinical trials with drugs based on this compound as potential treatments for Type 2 diabetes [Update: in 2013, well after the GSK buyout of this firm, development was ongoing on new variations of this approach].

 Sure sounds great to me - just eat a lot of grapes and get the effect of CR!
 Oh, wait,... not so fast... it isn't that simple.
 It takes a lot of this substance to get the desired effect; more so than you could get by eating foods that naturally contain Resveratrol.
 And, although there are (expensive) supplements on the market, there are lots of questions regarding the efficacy, shelf-life (due to oxidation), and required dosing levels in humans,... and in addition there is even a study entitled "high absorption but very low bioavailability of oral resveratrol" that suggests Resveratrol use in humans will be unable (even with supplementation) to get the desired effect due to how it is metabolized.
 So, Resveratrol one sounds like a "wait and see" item, with hopes that someone perfects a mechanism for delivery of the compound into our bodies while also making it affordable.
 I for one would sure like the CR-benefits while eating everything I normally like to chow on!